 It’s no secret that Neuroendocrine Cancer can be difficult to diagnose.
 Although earlier diagnosis is improving (as reported in the SEER database report issued in 2017), there is still a lot of ground to cover.
-It’s also no secret that certain cancers are difficult to diagnose (NETs is one) and there are a number of reasons why this happens, including but not limited to: – they grow silently, they often produce vague symptoms which can be mistaken for much more common illnesses, and their complexity is not fully understood.
+There are a number of reasons why these Neoplasms are often difficult to correctly and quickly diagnose including but not limited to: – they grow silently, they often produce vague symptoms which can be mistaken for much more common illnesses, and their complexity is not fully understood.

 I wanted to cover two different aspects of the problem of finding NETs.
 Firstly, in finding the primary tumour so that the type of NET can be properly established – this drives the best treatment regime.
 Secondly in finding all the tumours, as this establishes the correct and most detailed staging declaration – this drives treatment plans and surveillance regimes that need to be put into place.